offensive-packaging/documentation/llvm-defaults/index.md

    --section-headers       Display summaries of the headers for each section.
    --section=<value>       Operate on the specified sections only.
-With --macho dump segment,section --show-lma              Display LMA column when dumping ELF section headers --source                Display source inlined with disassembly.
-Implies disassemble object --start-address=address Disassemble beginning at address --stop-address=address  Stop disassembly at address --symbol-description    Add symbol description for disassembly.
+With --macho dump segment,section --show-lma              Display LMA column when dumping ELF section headers --source                When disassembling, display source interleaved with the disassembly.
+Implies --disassemble --start-address=address Set the start address for disassembling, printing relocations and printing symbols --stop-address=address  Set the stop address for disassembling, printing relocations and printing symbols --symbol-description    Add symbol description for disassembly.
 This option is for XCOFF files only.
    --symbolize-operands    Symbolize instruction operands when disassembling --syms                  Display the symbol table